liflab/beepbeep-3-book/pre-markdown/README.md

 An organization may have multiple log repositories at its disposition: execution logs, server logs, and possibly other real-time sources of events.
 Useful information can be extracted from these logs, which often lies dormant, dispersed across file servers and databases.

 A first, natural step to extract and process data consists of writing a bunch of quick crunching scripts in some mainstream programming language.
 To this end, <!--\index{Python} Python-->Python<!--/i-->, <!--\index{PHP} PHP-->PHP<!--/i--> or <!--\index{Perl} Perl-->Perl<!--/i--> can come in handy.
-However, as time goes by, a a tiny script becomes two, which together grow from a few tens of lines to a few hundreds.
+However, as time goes by, a tiny script becomes two, which together grow from a few tens of lines to a few hundreds.
 More often than not, their content is so specific to the current data-crunching task that hardly anything they contain is worth reusing.
 Since every script is essentially single-use, not much time is spent on testing or documentation.
 The end result is a situation similar to the next figure, which shows a proliferation of hack-together, use-once, throw-away scripts.

 {@img Scripts.png}{Processing logs with user-defined scripts.}{.6}